 How Much Life Insurance You Should Purchase for a Spouse

 Your spouse’s life also can’t be measured with a dollar figure, so you’ll need to consider how their death would change your financial picture.

 If you’d have to hire live-in help, build this cost into your spouse’s coverage.
 Likewise, if you’d have to move or change jobs as you adjusted to the loss of your spouse, you should consider these costs as you build the safety net life insurance can offer.

 Group Life Insurance Versus an Individual Policy

 When a civilian buys a personal life insurance policies, they typically complete a thorough underwriting process, which helps the insurer determine the applicant’s eligibility for coverage.

 In a nutshell, it works like this: An applicant who poses a higher risk of dying sooner will pay more for coverage or may even be ineligible for coverage.
 People who present the lowest risk can get excellent life insurance rates.

 Insurers determine this risk by asking questions about an applicant’s lifestyle, profession, health history and family health history.
 An applicant’s age, tobacco status and current health condition help underwriters assess this risk.
 Applicants also often undergo health exams.

 Group policies, like those military members and veterans can get through the Department of Veterans Affairs, work differently.
 Assembling policies in a group insulates the insurer from the risk associated with individual plans.

 Military members can get group coverage through:

 - Servicemembers Group Life Insurane: SGLI provides group coverage at great rates for active-duty military members and some trainees and military academy students.

 - Veterans Group Life Insurance: VGLI provides group coverage for veterans.

 - Family Servicemembers Group Life Insurance: FSGLI allows SGLI enrollees to extend coverage to their family members.
 In most cases, the service member pays the premiums.

 Great Rates — Even if you have a health condition that could limit your ability to get an affordable personal policy.

-Flexibility — Group life insurance provides additional optional coverage for your spouse or family members
+Flexibility — Group life insurance provides additional optional coverage for your spouse or family members.